 The deadlift is meant to work your lower back, trapezius muscles , and glutes, but with a straight bar, you’ll also engage your legs and arms to stabilize your body.

 It’s not a bad thing, but if you’re trying to isolate certain muscles , then most hex bars will give you much more control.

 3. Reduced Risk Of Accident And Injury

-For beginners, it’s a great option because hex bars are easy to lift during strength training.
+For beginners, it’s a great option because open hex bars are easy to lift during strength training.
 You don’t have to focus as much on your balance, and it’s also a lot easier to maintain good posture through the deadlift.

 How Much Does A Hex Bar Weigh: My Final Thoughts

 Here’s what you’ll find: